Throughout your lash career, you’ll probably come across clients who have sensitivity to adhesive fumes.

 Adhesive fumes are one of the biggest causes of irritation/sensitivity.
-However, there is a way to help tackle this, by neutralising your adhesive.
+However, there is a way to help tackle this, by neutralizing your adhesive.

 Water polymerizes/cures adhesive so if you want to help prevent irritation, simple drop a water droplet onto your adhesive dot.
 We recommend that you do this each time you replace your adhesive dot.
 You will then reduce the number of being close to your clients’ eyes.

-Remember: this technique is used to neutralise old adhesive, do not add water to a fresh dot.
+Remember: this technique is used to neutralize old adhesive, do not add water to a fresh dot.